stevenlimcorn/Covid-Classification/README.md

 # Covid-Classification

-### Introduction

-This is an image classification model that classifies chest x-ray images as lung opacity, normal, viral pneumonia or COVID-19 positive.
+A ViT based image classification model that classifies chest x-ray images as lung opacity, normal, viral pneumonia or COVID-19 positive.

+### Dataset

 The data is retrieved from kaggle, created by [tawsifurrahman](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database).
 The dataset used has 6012, 10192, 1345, 3616 number of images for lung opacity, normal, viral pneumonia, COVID-19 chest x-ray images respectively.
 This is a ViT based model which is pretrained on Imagenet dataset, with a specification of image size 224 and 16 patches.
 The model is transfer learn to match the dataset given by [tawsifurrahman](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database).
 The overall test accuracy is 95.8%, with a test loss of 0.1243.

 ### Code